Dobiasd/Behagolit/Ubiquefix.md

-# Behagolit
+# Idea: "ubiquefix" notation

-This document outlines a new function-call syntax, which could be used in a (not-yet-existing) programming language named "behagolit".
+This document outlines a new function-call syntax, which perhaps could be used in a (not-yet-existing) programming language.

 ## Common notation syntaxes for (mathematical and other) expressions